The True Costs of Failing to Manage Health and Safety

 Starting Your Health and Safety Policy

-You could hire a professional health and safety officer to assess your business and write up your policy.
+You could hire a professional health and safety officer to assess your business and write up your health and safety policy.
 This is a good idea if you run a large business or work in a high-risk area.
-Smaller businesses could carry out their own internal assessments and policy writing with some additional training.
+Smaller businesses could carry out their own internal risk assessments and policy writing with some additional training.

 However you set up your policy it is important that you manage it properly.
 Checks and audits can help to ensure procedures are implemented to reduce risk and ensure you are complying with health and safety laws.
 Health and safety courses online are available to train staff in a wide range of areas from working at heights to fire safety.